yudhisteer/Real-time-Multi-Object-Tracking-for-Rescue-Operations/README.md

         new_obstacles.append(obstacle)
 ```

+### 4.4 Creation and Deletion of Track Identities

+In the code below, for each unmatched detection, a new obstacle is created with a unique ID, using the bounding box coordinates of the unmatched detection and the current time.
+This ensures that each new detection, not associated with any existing target, is assigned a distinct identifier.
+The newly created obstacle is then added to the list of new obstacles, and the ID counter is incremented to maintain uniqueness for the next unmatched detection.

 ```python
     # 6. New (Unmatched) Detections: Give the new detections an id and register their bounding box coordinates
     for unmatched_detection_bbox in unmatched_detections: